FAQ

 How do I document risk-mitigation measures (Phase 4)?

-In the "Task Management" module you track the risk-mitigation measures — i.e. implementing the measures defined in the assessment (Phase 3).
+In the "Measures" module you track the risk-mitigation measures — i.e. implementing the measures defined in the assessment (Phase 3).

 What is an AI incident and when do I have to report it?